wispborne/Gates-Awakened/.circleci/readme.md

      - It's best practice not to use spaces, e.g. "Gates-Awakened".
 1. Create an account at [CircleCI](https://circleci.com/signup/) and select "Sign Up With GitHub".
 1. Select "Add Projects" and choose your repository to set it up.
-1. Create a [new Personal Access Token](https://github.com/settings/tokens/new) in Github.
+1. Create a [new Personal Access Token](https://github.com/settings/tokens/new) in Github - select ` write:packages` and ` delete:packages` (others will automatically get selected).
 Copy the token.
      - This will allow CircleCI to create new Github releases automatically.
 1. On CircleCI, open the Settings page for your new project, select Environment Variables, and click Add Variable.
 Name it `"GITHUB_TOKEN"` and paste the token that you had copied.
 1. That's it!
 The next time you push a git tag (`git tag 1.0.0 && git push 1.0.0`), CircleCI will automatically create a zip file containing your mod name with the version appended, then create a new GitHub release with the zip file.